 git apply path/to/local/file.patch

-The OpenStack security team runs an number of initiatives aimed at improving the overall security of OpenStack projects and ensuring that security incidents are handled in a coordinated fashion.
-Key initiatives that fall within the security team’s areas of responsibility are outlined below.
+The OpenStack Security Project runs an number of initiatives aimed at improving the overall security of OpenStack projects and ensuring that security incidents are handled in a coordinated fashion.
+Key initiatives that fall within the security project’s areas of responsibility are outlined below.

 An autonomous subgroup of vulnerability management specialists with in the security team make up the OpenStack vulnerability management team (VMT).
 Their job is facilitating the reporting of vulnerabilities, coordinating security fixes and handling progressive disclosure of the vulnerability information.
 Specifically, they are responsible for the following functions: